-Other course creators use this technique to do not only do the introduction and conclusion, but also promotional videos, as well as the introduction of each course section, or any other video that might require a lengthy explanation.
+Other course creators use this technique to do not only the introduction and conclusion, but also promotional videos, as well as the introduction of each course section, or any other video that might require a lengthy explanation.

-You can also project a chart of the background or any other graphic that will help with your explanation, like for example powerpoint slides.
+You can also project a chart of the background or any other graphic that will help with your explanation, like for example PowerPoint slides.

 Some online course creators even use this technique on every single video, and with great success.